santasub/j2start/README.md

 Make your default settings in the j2start.exe.config.
 The config file needs to be in the same directory as the exe.

-You are able to set the "JAVAexe" path witch will be used to run your jnlp file by default You are also able to set the location where te file will be donloaded to.
+You are able to set the "JAVAexe" path which will be used to run your jnlp file by default.
+You are also able to set the location where the file will be downloaded to.
 This directory does not need to exist and will be created.

 Sample Configuration File: